 The calculation of the Average Annual Groundwater Deficiency represents that, in general, WRD needs to replenish about 105,385 AFY assuming long-term average conditions over that 30 year period for the water balance to reach equilibrium, the overall change in storage to equal zero, and groundwater levels to remain relatively constant.
 To estimate the current and ensuing year Annual Overdraft, adjustments are made to the Average Annual Groundwater Deficiency for any expected deviations in the current and ensuing water years.
 Table 6 presents these adjustments and the calculation of the Annual Overdraft.
-For the current and ensuing water years, the Annual Overdraft is estimated at 67,800 AF.
+For the current and ensuing water years, the Annual Overdraft is estimated at 99,800 AF and 75,800, respectively.